-The summit generated pragmatic commitments and surfaced critical gaps (equity, workforce, regulatory endpoints).
+The summit generated pragmatic commitments to bridge critical gaps and share fresh insight about humanity.

-There were quite many good conferences across industries, from IT to biotech; from legal events to healthcare, etc. The SF Chronicle’s Aging & Longevity Summit 2026 convened leaders across biotech, academia, clinical medicine, public policy, philanthropy, finance, technology, and eldercare to accelerate translation of longevity science into equitable, scalable health span improvements.
-The staff there were very friendly, helping me finish the registration, and welcoming me to the event.
+There were quite many good conferences across industries, from IT to biotech; from legal events to healthcare conference, etc. The SF Chronicle’s Aging & Longevity Summit 2026 convened leaders across biotech, academia, clinical medicine, public policy, philanthropy, finance, technology, and eldercare to accelerate translation of longevity science into equitable, scalable health span improvements.

 Keynote and high-level messages